-As the Red Dust Settles: Mali Confronts a Legacy of War
+As the Red Dust Settles: Mali Confronts the Truth about a Legacy of War

 Text and photographs by Hannah Dunphy, JRR